In this article, we’re going to look at how to create YouTube Thumbnails (for free) that grab attention and help you stand out.

 5 best practices for creating amazing YouTube thumbnails.

-Once you’ve finished recording & editing your video, you should have a few ideas already on what your thumbnails should look like or what you may want to include… I.e. the basic outline of what your video is about & you should know any keywords you’re trying to rank for.
+Once you’ve finished recording and editing your video, you should have a few ideas already on what your thumbnails should look like or what you may want to include… I.e. the basic outline of what your video is about & you should know any keywords you’re trying to rank for.

 Once you’ve figured that out, it’s time to start designing. 😉